 - Calculate what you need, and add a buffer.
 Do your financial model first with the volume, cost, and pricing parameters you want.
 See where your cashflow bottoms out.
 If it bottoms out at minus $400K, add a 25% buffer, and ask for $500K funding.
 The request size must tie into your financials to be credible.

 - Investment terms.
 The most common case is an equity investment, but there are many terms that can impact what request size is credible.
-I’m talking about things like anti-dilution clauses, preferred versus common stock, valuation tied to later round, warrants, and bridge loan options.
+I’m talking about things like anti-dilution clauses, preferred versus common stock, valuation tied to a later round, warrants, and bridge loan options.
 More restrictive terms reduce the credible investment amount.

 - Single or staged delivery.
 In many cases, a single investment request may be scheduled for delivery in stages, or tranches (often misspelled as traunchs or traunches), based on milestone achievement.
 Obviously, this reduces investor risk and allows a larger commitment, since they can limit their loss if you fail to meet key objectives.